fa125had/Crypto-Stalker/README.md

 # Crypto Stalker

-Crypto Stalker is a web application that provides real-time data on various cryptocurrencies.
+Crypto Stalker is a web application that provides real-time data on the first 100 cryptocurrencies sorted by market cap.
 It fetches data from the CoinGecko API and displays it in a user-friendly format.
-Users can view details such as the current price, market cap, and volume of different cryptocurrencies.
+Users can view details such as the current price, market cap, and price changes of different cryptocurrencies.

 ## Screenshots